Colorizable Product Preparation Guide

 Use Special Layer Names

-- separator (Note: exported to SVG as UTF code_x7C_
+- special separator (Note: will be exported to SVG as UTF code_x7C_

 (optional) - layer group.